oliverius/logo/docs/part2.md

 console.log(tokens);
 ```

-and this looks much better since we encapsulate in a function and we don't hardcode the textarea element.
+and this looks much better since we encapsulate it in a function and we don't hardcode the textarea element.
 ## Tokens
 So far we have an array of strings and we want to find out what kind of tokens they are.
 Let's start looking at what kind of tokens we have in our example:

 `repeat` `4` `[` `fd` `60` `rt` `90` `]`

-Following Herbert Schild's Tiny basic example (TODO link to index), these can be classified as:
+Following Herbert Schild's Small BASIC code in the book commented in [here](/index), these can be classified as:

 Token text | Token type
 ---------- | ----------